Brandon4106/Fin_377_Swish_Insights/README.md

     5. Outputting Model Prediction

 ### Preprocessing <a name="prep"></a>
 Preprocessing was done here in both a numerical pipeline and categorical pipeline.
-For numerical data, all missing values were imputed using the mean and passed through a scaler:
+For numerical data, all missing values were imputed using the median and passed through a scaler:
 ```python
 numer_pipe = Pipeline(
     [